Xinfengjiang Reservoir

 Xinfengjiang Reservoir (新丰江水库 (san1 fung1 gong1 seoi2 fu3, 新豐江水庫)) or Wanlü Lake (万绿湖 (maan6 luk6 wu4, 萬綠湖)) is a man-made lake located in Heyuan, Guangdong, China, formed since the damming of the Xinfeng River (a tributary of Dong River) by the Xinfengjiang Dam.
 The dam is about 6 km away from the downtown of Heyuan and 170 km away from Guangzhou.
-It is the largest lake in Guangdong covering an area of 370 km² and it has a storage capacity of 13.98 km³.
+It is the largest lake in Guangdong covering an area of 370 km2 and it has a storage capacity of 13.98 km3.

 Xinfengjiang Reservoir is known for its clear and almost drinkable water, such as that used to produce the renowned Nongfu Spring brand of mineral water (Generally, it is provided South China).
-Otherwise, the lake, which is famous for the name of "Wanlü Lake" (evergreen in Chinese),is an important tourist attraction of Guangdong.
+Otherwise, the lake, which is famous for the name of "Wanlü Lake" (evergreen in Chinese), is an important tourist attraction of Guangdong.

 History

-Guangdong is located in the area of Humid subtropical climate and full of water resource.
-Before 1958, the Xinfengjiang River is an important transport line in Heyuan and Xinfeng.
+Guangdong is located in an area of Humid subtropical climate and is full of water resources.
+Before 1958, the Xinfengjiang River was an important transport line in Heyuan and Xinfeng.

-Xinfengjiang Reservoir was founded in July, 1958 for preventing flood, regulating the river height and the shipping, irrigating the farm etc., and completed in 1969.
+Xinfengjiang Reservoir was founded in July, 1958 for preventing flood, regulating the river height and the shipping, irrigating farms etc., and completed in 1969.
 At the time when it was built by the order of the local government, 6 towns and many villages were flooded.
-Thousands of local residents had to settle in other region, such as the higher land in Heyuan (it was a county at that time), Xinfeng, Longmen, Boluo, and so on.
-It was estimated that about 94311 outmigrated and 15524 were forced to move to the undisturbed mountains.
+Thousands of local residents had to settle in other regions, such as the higher land in Heyuan (it was a county at that time), Xinfeng, Longmen, Boluo, and so on.
+It was estimated that about 94,311 out-migrated and 15,524 were forced to move to the undisturbed mountains.
 The wealthiest area in former Heyuan County might be covered by water forever.

-In 1984, Guangdong government allowed the lake to be a tourist attraction.
+In 1984, the Guangdong government allowed the lake to be a tourist attraction.
 It became a national park in 1993, the name "Wanlü Lake" was put forward to then.